LSSTC-DSFP/LSSTC-DSFP-Sessions/Session12/README.md

 Thursday, Feb 11, 2021

- * LECTURE IV  o  Effective Visuals: Helping readers see what you see in your data; K. Peek
+ * LECTURE IV  o  [Effective Visuals: Helping readers see what you see in your data](Day4/EffectiveVisuals.pdf); K. Peek
- * NOTEBOOK IV  o  Visual summaries: everything that's relevant in one figure or less; K. Peek
+ * PROBLEM IV  o [A Problem Set on Effective Visuals](Day4/BuildingEffectiveVisuals.pdf); K. Peek

 ## [Day 5](Day5) — How to Find the Thing, Even When You Don't Know What the Thing Looks Like